NuGet/Home/proposed/2022/PrivateAssetIndepdentFromExcludeAsset.md

 Finally, `effective assets flags for current project` = `includeFlags & ~excludeFlags` = `0110100` & ~`1010000` = `0110100` & `0101111` = `0100100`, this means `compile,contentFiles` asset from `Microsoft.Windows.CsWin32` package would be consumed by current package.

-For the following table assume `PublicAssets` opt-in property is set `true` in current project, iterating possible scenarios (not full list) for consuming parent project.
+For the following table assume `PublicAssets` opt-in metadata is set `true` in current project, iterating possible scenarios (not full list) for consuming parent project.

 | Asset flowing to parent project | New feature enabled | Possible downside |
 |-----------------------|--------------|-----------------|